dougalstanton/dougalstanton.net/drafts/2000-01-01-promoting-a-more-cerebral-capoeira.markdown

 other ways to move.
 Judo, gymnastics, Contact Improvisation (Contact Jam?), yoga and others.

+Better training is another question entirely and I'm [thinking about that one](/pages/capoeira-training-ideas.html) actively.

 # Getting more practise.

 Moving up to twice a week will be a big boost for those that can manage